 I am Kevin L. Hagan – a man of quiet, but strong faith; lucky beyond imagination because I was blessed with an amazing family and upbringing, and won the lottery when I found and married Elizabeth Hagan, a woman who loves me, challenges me, and makes me a better man every single day.

-The more I reflect upon experiences I’ve had leading other organizations, the more I learn that the traditional models of leadership simply won’t cut it in today’s changing world.
-I believe my tenure at the American Diabetes Association will be a journey of learning to change and change well as we seek to fulfill our mission each day.
+The more I reflect upon experiences I’ve had leading organizations, the more I learn that the traditional models of leadership simply won’t cut it in today’s changing world.
+I believe my tenure serving as a CEO will continue to a journey of learning to change.

 Along the way, I hope to share the lessons I’ve learned and provide a different perspective on countless topics and I hope that somewhere along the way you’ll find something that resonates with you and that you’ll join in the conversation.

-The ideas expressed on this blog are my own, but let’s be honest, you’re going to attribute them to American Diabetes Association anyway.
+The ideas expressed on this blog are my own.

 Thanks for reading,